Creating a Storage Event Task

 Registering a Storage Event Trigger

-Once a Storage Event task is implemented, it can be registered to be triggered every time a storage event occurs in a storage location.
-This means, every time a new object is created or modified in a storage location, a new job gets be submitted, consisting of a single task instance derived from the Storage Event registered task prototype.
+After implementing a Storage Event task, register it to trigger each time a storage event occurs.
+This registration submits a new job consisting of a single task instance derived from the registered Storage Event task prototype.

 Python